 There are a number of ways an exercise can be made harder other than packing on more weight.
 This is important knowledge for injury prevention as well as for specific training purposes.
-A personal trainer in Richmond Gym will have the knowledge to scale up and down the movement depending on the level of the client or athlete.
+A personal trainer Gyms in Cumming GA will have the knowledge to scale up and down the movement depending on the level of the client or athlete.

 Now we’re getting fancy.
 The barbell bench press has a constant tension on the chest, shoulders and triceps.
 When we add an accommodating resistance, we are changing the amount of tension throughout the movement.
 This can be done through adding chains or resistance bands on the bar.
 Now when we perform the movement, it gets harder as we finish the press.
 This will train our lock-out strength at the end of the movement.